dkalintsev/Pulse-vTM-CloudFormation/README.md

 ### Existing VPC

-This template assumes that you have an existing VPC with at least two public subnets. vTM instances require access to the Internet to download additional components, e.g., automatic cluster management scripts.
+This template assumes that you have an existing VPC with at least two **public** subnets. vTM instances require access to the Internet to download additional components, e.g., automatic cluster management scripts and `jq` and AWS CLI tools that these scripts use.

 You will also need to supply the CIDR block used by the VPC you've selected (gotta [love CloudFormation](https://serverfault.com/questions/799154/cloudformation-vpc-getatt-parameter-internal-failure/799163) that won't let you just query it from the VPC ID).
 This value is used for the vTMs' Security Group rules that allow vTM clustering components to talk to each other.